What is a Service Level Agreement?

 Novation is where the existing supplier and customer agree that the existing supplier will be replaced by a new incoming supplier, and the incoming supplier agrees to accept contractual responsibility for the services and the service levels.

 What is an indemnification clause?

-Is an SLA an indemnity?
+Or put another way, is an SLA an indemnity?

 An indemnity is something very, very different to an SLA.

-It contradicts the SLA compensation, and is something very, very different.
-Including an indemnity changes the entire scope of risk in signing up to an SLA (dramatically, upwards).
+Where an indemnity changes the entire scope of risk in signing up to an SLA (dramatically, upwards).

 What are Earn backs?